Best CPU For Video Editing [Intel And AMD Processors]

 The dual storage options provided here are another notable part in this build.
 Both 2 TB 7200RPM SATA hard drive and 1 TB PCIe NVMe M.2 Solid State Drive help in rendering the effects-heavy videos faster within milliseconds.
 A whopping 32 GB of RAM again does a magical performance, elevating your performance.

-If you are a professional video editor dealing with high-end editing works, then this is a great pick for you.
+If you are a professional video editor dealing with high-end editing works, then this pc for video editing will be a great pick for you.
 Period.

 Best Custom Build Video Editing CPU

-If you are planning to build your own CPU, we have suggestions for both Intel and AMD processors.
+If you are planning to build a diy/custom video editing pc, we have suggestions for both Intel and AMD processors.
 Our expert team has done a hefty job and have picked up the hardware components that are compatible with the Intel and AMD processors using which you can do a budget build.

 Intel Core i7-10700K Desktop Processor 8 Cores up to 5.1 GHz